KogovsekZan93/Physics/fit-differentiate-integrate/README.md

 the fit-differentiate-integrate function package.

 # FitDifferentiateIntegrateTestScript
-FitDifferentiateIntegrateTestScript is the test scrip which can be used if changing the code to see if it still performs as intended.
+The FitDifferentiateIntegrateTestScript script is the test script which can be used upon changing the code to check whether it still performs as intended.
 If there are no error messages after running the test script, it can be assumed, that the functions perform as intended.

 # Subfunctions
-The subfunctions file contains functions which are essential for the use of the four ZFind... functions located in this file.
+The subfunctions folder contains functions which are essential for the use of the four ZFind... functions located in this folder.
 Many of them can be used individually for specific tasks or to optimize performance in individual cases but are less user friendly and there is no tutorial for them, so how they operate has to be inferred by studying their code and/or documentation.

 # Installation of fit-differentiate-integrate
 On the "Home" tab, in the Environment section, click the